 Tracey looked at the dark-haired girl skeptically.
 "Are you certain she wasn't trying to have a bit of fun with some first years?"

 Millicent shook her head as she replied, "No. We heard others mention it as well.
-It seems several people saw him just prior to leaving the platform."
+It seems several people saw him just before leaving the platform."

 Tracey stood up, "Then what are we sitting here for?
 Let's go see him!
 It's not every day we'll get to see a bloke as famous as The-Boy-Who-Lived!"

 "That's just it," Pansy said as she slid back in her seat and made no motion to rise.
 "No one has been able to find him as yet!"

 Tracey dropped back down in her seat, clearly disappointed.
 "Someone's just trying to have a tug at you is all," she said in a definitive tone of voice.
 "A boy that famous here, the entire train would know about it!"

 Daphne didn't want to be the one to point out to her friend that apparently the whole train did know about it.
 As she sat there and listened to her friends argue the possibility of The-Boy-Who-Lived going to Hogwarts, she suddenly gasped and sat up erect with a shocked look on her face.

 "What's up with you?"
 Tracey asked seeing Daphne's expression.